Man of the Hole

 The Man of the Hole (Note: índio do buraco) (c.
 1960s – c.
 July 2022), or the Tanaru Indian, (Note: Índio Tanaru) was an Indigenous person who lived alone in the Amazon rainforest in the Brazilian state of Rondônia.
 He was the sole inhabitant of the Tanaru Indigenous Territory, (Note: Named after the nearby Tanaru River, itself a hydronym from the Kanoê or Kwazá language isolates) a protected Indigenous territory demarcated by the Brazilian government in 2007.

-It is not known what language the Man of the Hole spoke, what his people called themselves, or what his name was, although it may have been Tupian.
-He was the last surviving member of his people following their genocide by Brazilian settlers in the 1970s–1990s and chose to remain isolated until his death in 2022.
+It is not known what language the Man of the Hole spoke (although it may have been Tupian), what his people called themselves, or what his name was.
+He was the last surviving member of his people following their genocide by Brazilian settlers in the 1970s through 1990s and chose to remain isolated until his death in 2022.
 Living primarily by hunting and gathering and moving frequently, he left behind a deep hole of unknown purpose in each of his former homes, giving rise to his nickname.
 After surviving a further attack by armed ranchers in 2009, he was found dead in his home in August 2022.

 Surviving genocide

 The Man of the Hole was not a voluntary recluse; he was forced to live alone after his people were killed in the ongoing genocide of Indigenous peoples in Brazil.
 The majority of his people are believed to have been killed by settlers in the 1970s, around the same time that nearby peoples such as the Akuntsu and Kanoê experienced similar massacres.
 The remaining survivors, apart from the Man of the Hole, were killed in an attack by illegal miners in 1995.
 The Fundação Nacional do Índio (FUNAI), Brazil's government agency for Indigenous interests, later discovered the remains of their village, which had been bulldozed in 1996.
 They had remained isolated up until this point, so it is not known what they were called, what language they spoke, or what the Man of the Hole's name was.
+However, the Guaratira claim that the Man of the Hole was not the last member of his people, but rather a Guaratira survivor.